geographyclub/r-scripts/README.md

 ## Introduction

-A few R scripts to make simple stats and plots.
+A few R scripts to make stats and plots from geographic data.

 ## Files